Akiffazal/8051-Microcontroller-Training-Tasks/README.md

    - Sent and received data over the serial port at a baud rate of 9600.
    - Implemented functions to process and display data sent via serial communication on the LCD.

+### 19. **Keypad Interfacing and Multi-Application State Machine**
+   - Interfaced a 4x4 keypad with the STC89C52 microcontroller.
+   - Displayed the pressed key on both the LCD and seven-segment display.
+   - Developed a basic calculator supporting addition, subtraction, multiplication, and division.
+   - Implemented a state machine to switch between three applications:
+     1. **Calculator**: Performs basic arithmetic operations.
+     2. **Real-Time Clock**: Displays time and date from the RTC.
+     3. **Temperature Monitor**: Displays current temperature and allows setting a threshold via the keypad.
+   - Pressing the ON/C button on the keypad switches between the applications.
+   - Implemented non-blocking debounce for the keypad.
+   - Organized the code into separate files for each application (`calculator.c`, `RTC.c`, `temp_monitor.c`).

 ## Project Structure

 Each task is stored in a separate folder, organized as follows: